 Make sure they genuinely like — and use — your product.

 Oprah Winfrey tweeted that she bought 12 friends Microsoft Surface tablets for Christmas, but the tweet came from her iPad.
 Yardley Cosmetics found itself in a similar predicament when it had to sever ties with Helena Bonham Carter after the actress announced that she never wore makeup.
 The lesson here is that if you’re going to partner with a celebrity, make sure they are sincerely enthusiastic about your product or service.
 If they don’t actually like or use it, that’s bad enough, but if they are seen with a competitor’s product, you’ll have to do actual damage control.
 Only partner with people who love what you sell.

-Kyle Zagrodzky is president of OsteoStrong, the health and wellness system that boosts bone and muscle strength in less than 10 minutes a week using scientifically proven osteogenic loading concepts.
-OsteoStrong introduced a new era in modern fitness and aging prevention three years ago and has since helped thousands of clients between ages eight and 92 improve strength, balance, endurance, and bone density.
-In 2014, the brand signed commitments with 14 regional developers to launch 700 new locations across America.
+Kyle Zagrodzky is president of OsteoStrong, the health and wellness system with a focus on stronger bones, improved strength, and better balance in less than 10 minutes a week using scientifically proven and patented osteogenic loading technology.
+OsteoStrong introduced a new era in modern wellness and anti-aging in 2011 and has since helped thousands of clients between ages 8 and 98 improve strength, balance, endurance, and bone density.